JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

 Those properties could be stored in `$HOME/.gradle/gradle.properties` to use across multiple applications.

 ### Configuring notarization settings

+Notarization is only required for apps outside the App Store.

 ``` kotlin
 macOS {